mbsabath/large_data_in_R/Large-Data-in-R.md

 flexibility in our approaches.

-Let’s imagine we have a nationwide panel data set of individuals where we hav one observation per person per year, where we know each person’s age, gender, and state of residence.
+Let’s imagine we have a nationwide panel data set of individuals where we have one observation per person per year, where we know each person’s age, gender, and state of residence.

 We want to calculate the number of men and women in three different age